travitu/MyChord/README.md

 - You can change the chord for each button in the Edit button.
 - You can save the chord buttons arranged in Edit > Save button.
 - Display the chord history of you press in red button, you can save in the Save button when can favorite chord progression.
-- You can see the chord history that you have saved in the past and the switching of the tone and change pitch of the sound in the Menu button.
+- You can see the chord history that you have saved in the past and the switching of the tone and change pitch of the sound and hide banner ads in the Menu button.
 - You can delete all the history of the displayed chord at the long press of the Delete button.

 ### Japanese